Judicial Watch

-The organization has falsely described climate science as "fraud science" and has filed lawsuits against government climate scientists.
-JW has made numerous false and unsubstantiated claims that have been picked up by right-wing news outlets and promoted by conservative figures.
-Former U.S. President Donald Trump has repeatedly cited false claims by Judicial Watch about voter fraud.
-Courts have dismissed the vast majority of its lawsuits.
+The organization has filed lawsuits against government climate scientists.
+Judicial Watch has made numerous false and unsubstantiated claims that have been picked up by right-wing news outlets and promoted by conservative figures.
+U.S. President Donald Trump has repeatedly cited false claims by Judicial Watch about voter fraud.
+Various courts have dismissed the vast majority of its lawsuits.

 History

 Judicial Watch was founded in 1994 by attorney and right-wing activist Larry Klayman.
 Before leaving the organization in 2003, Klayman hired Tom Fitton, who became president of the organization.
 In October 2016, The New York Times wrote: "Judicial Watch's strategy is simple: Carpet-bomb the federal courts with Freedom of Information Act lawsuits."

-As of 2016, the organization had nearly fifty employees.
+As of 2016, the organization had nearly 50 employees.
 Judicial Watch calls itself a nonpartisan educational foundation as well as a media organization.
 According to the Times, "the group has forced the release of government records that would otherwise have been kept from the public."
 Critics accuse JW of "weaponizing the Freedom of Information Act for political purposes."

-Clinton Administration
+Clinton administration

 Judicial Watch came to public attention after filing eighteen lawsuits against the administration of Democratic U.S. President Bill Clinton and other figures in the Clinton administration.
 An early lawsuit was filed by Judicial Watch on behalf of the Western Center for Journalism (WCJ) in 1998.
 The lawsuit alleged a retaliatory audit by the Internal Revenue Service (IRS).
 The WCJ was investigating the death of Clinton deputy White House counsel Vince Foster at the time.

-The organization received considerable financial support from prominent Clinton critics, including $7.74 million from conservative billionaire Richard Mellon Scaife.
+The organization received considerable financial support from prominent Clinton critics, including US$7.74 million from conservative billionaire Richard Mellon Scaife.
 This led Clinton administration officials to accuse Judicial Watch of "abusing the judicial system for partisan ends".

 Bush administration

+Judicial Watch was involved in a legal dispute with Vice President Dick Cheney in 2002 when the group filed a shareholder lawsuit against Halliburton.
+The lawsuit, which accused Halliburton of accounting fraud, alleged that "when Mr. Cheney was chief executive of Halliburton, he and other directors inflated revenue reports, boosting Halliburton's share price."
+As reported by The Wall Street Journal the court filing claims the oil-field-services concern overstated revenue by a total of $445 million from 1999 through the end of 2001.

 In July 2003 Judicial Watch joined the environmental organization Sierra Club in suing the George W. Bush administration for access to minutes of Vice President Dick Cheney's Energy Task Force.
-Judicial Watch was involved in a similar legal dispute with Vice President Dick Cheney in 2002 when the group filed a shareholder lawsuit against Halliburton.
-The lawsuit, which accused Halliburton of accounting fraud, alleged that "when Mr. Cheney was chief executive of Halliburton, he and other directors inflated revenue reports, boosting Halliburton's share price."
-As reported by the Wall Street Journal the court filing claims the oil-field-services concern overstated revenue by a total of $445 million from 1999 through the end of 2001.